MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- requestBodyRequired:** - the request body must be provided

-**- tenantNotFound:** - the calling tenant information could not be found
+**- tenantNotFound:** - the calling tenant information couldn't be found

 ### Delete Notification Recipient